rarkhipov/retentioneering-framework/docs/source/getting_started/data_preparation.rst

 Prepare data for analysis
 =========================

-First of all, load the data in python using pandas
+First of all, load the data in python using pandas:

 .. code:: python